jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-42.md

-+++
+---
-title= "Most of the scholars in Islam have been Persians" description= "In the beginning, Islam had no sciences or crafts because of the simple conditions of the desert attitude" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2022-01-02 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-39" linkbtext= "Part 39" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-44" linkftext= "Part 44" heading= "Part 42"
+title: "Most of the scholars in Islam have been Persians"
+description: "In the beginning, Islam had no sciences or crafts because of the simple conditions of the desert attitude"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 42"
+date: 2021-11-06
+---

 <!-- ## 42.
 Most of the scholars in Islam have been Persians.
 1206 -->